sylfort/cats-n-cheese/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## 🔮 Next Improvements
+Here are some improvements we're considering:

+1. **Online Multiplayer**: Implement real-time multiplayer functionality using Socket.io, allowing players to compete against friends or random opponents worldwide.

+2. **Mobile Responsiveness**: Optimize the game for mobile devices, allowing players to enjoy Cats n' Cheese on smartphones and tablets.

+3. **Sound Effects and Music**: Add sound effects for actions like stealing cheese or getting caught, and background music to enhance the gaming atmosphere.

+We're excited about these potential improvements and welcome any suggestions or contributions from the community!

 ## 👥 Team Members
 We're proud of our diverse and talented team that brought Cats n' Cheese to life: